Jacob R. Day: 2020 deployment

 Day enlisted in the United States Army in 2009.
 On May 28, 2020, Day announced that he would be deployed to the Horn of Africa for 10 months with the Combined Joint Task Force – Horn of Africa through the Maryland Army National Guard.
 In his absence, City Administrator Julia Glanz acted as the mayor of Salisbury, effective from June 4, 2020, until his return on May 21, 2021.
 He was promoted to the rank of Major, on November 28, 2020, during his deployment.
 Day was deployed again in Estonia and Latvia from May to June 2022.

 At the time of his deployment, Day was one of three U.S. mayors deployed during their terms in office, including Pete Buttigieg from South Bend, Indiana and Brent Taylor from North Ogden, Utah.

-In April 2021, Day was named in a report from the Maryland National Guard Bureau Office of Equity and Inclusion, in which he was accused of receiving and not forwarding reports of discrimination against Sergeant Bruce Weaver, a Black soldier who alleges that his all-white trainers forced him to wear a chain during training at the Delaware Army National Guard officer candidate school, in 2015.
-The Maryland National Guard exonerated its personnel after "several internal investigations" and appealed the bureau's decision.
-Day rejected claims of discrimination, releasing a statement on social media saying "I am pained to have my name spoken in relation to the 2015 incident I was not even present to witness".
+In April 2021, Day was named in a report from the Maryland National Guard Bureau Office of Equity and Inclusion, in which he was accused of receiving and not forwarding reports of discrimination against Sergeant Bruce Weaver, a Black soldier who alleges that his all-white trainers forced him to wear a chain, representing the "chain of command" during training at the Delaware Army National Guard officer candidate school, in 2015.
+The Maryland National Guard exonerated its personnel after multiple internal investigations and appealed the bureau's decision.
+Day rejected any association with the claims, releasing a statement on social media saying "I am pained to have my name spoken in relation to the 2015 incident I was not even present to witness".